wrathematics/pcapack/README.md

 # pacpack

-pcapack is a combination shared library and R package that can be used to quickly compute principal components, including using approximate truncated methods.
+pcapack is a high-performance C library with R bindings that can be used to quickly compute principal components, including truncated methods.